Colum Eastwood: Leader of the Social Democratic and Labour Party (SDLP)

 At the SDLP's Annual Conference on 14 November 2015, Eastwood contested the leadership election where he defeated the incumbent, Alasdair McDonnell, by 172 votes to 133.

 In July 2021 Eastwood used parliamentary privilege to reveal the identity of Bloody Sunday's 'Soldier F' in the House of Commons.

+In August 2024, Eastwood announced his intention to resign as leader, and was succeeded by Claire Hanna at the SDLP Conference on 5 October 2024.

+Eastwood revealed in June 2025 that he was considering a candidacy in the 2025 Irish presidential election.

 Personal life

-He married Rachael Parkes in December 2013, and they live in Derry with their two daughters.
+Eastwood married Rachael Parkes in December 2013.
+They have two daughters.
+The couple separated in 2022.
+In August 2025, Eastwood publicly confirmed his relationship with Louise Haigh, a Labour MP for Sheffield Heeley and former Shadow Secretary of State for Northern Ireland.